NIFT vs Other Design Colleges: Which one is right for you?

 We cannot exactly compare which organization is good.
 Both NIFT and other fashion colleges have their strengths.
 The decision to choose one depends upon goals, locations, budget, and learning styles.
 One should do proper research and attend counselling sessions, and connect with alumni before making a final choice.

-NIFT vs. Other Design Institutes
+Difference between NIFT and Other Private Design Institutes

 The difference between NIFT and Other design colleges is given below.